NYULibraries/sdr-documentation/accessioning-workflow.md

 chmod 400 /Users/staff/Documents/SDR_Credentials/key-1-jun24-2015.pem
 ```

 You should only have to run this one time.
 Next, you open Transmit, tab over to "Favorites," and click the plus at the bottom to add a new favorite.
 You will need the username, which is `ubuntu`, and the password, which you can find via NYU's internal documents.
-Actually download the .pem file onto your hard drive, as per the above command would suggest.
+Actually download the .pem file onto your hard drive, as per the above command would suggest, and then connect it when you log in.

-#### Preparing the files for transformation within Transmit####
+#### Actually preparing the files for transformation within Transmit

 It's likely that you have saved the container folders that you produced in step 4 above, but you may only have the zipped up bitstreams left.
-If that's the case, you'll need to run the following script to "unzip" the bitstreams:
+If that's the case, you'll need to run the following script to "unzip" the bitstreams but leave them in their containing folders:

 ```bash
 require 'find'